jariperttunen/HowTo/MacPorts.md

 + paraview (download from https://paraview.org)

 ## X11 Window system
-MacPorts has older version of XQuartz in **xorg** package.
+MacPorts has older version of XQuartz in **xorg** port.
 It has problems at least with OpenGL.
 Download from https://www.xquartz.org instead.

 ## Apple M1 processor